treytomes/DungeonLife/README.md

 Oinks feed on algae.
 They get hungry fast, and thirsty a bit slower.
 They will move in flocks following the Boids algorithm.

 #### TODO
-* Reproductive urge, temperature sensitivity, wetness sensitivity, mortality, corpses.
+* Reproductive urge, temperature sensitivity, wetness sensitivity, mortality, corpses, sense of smell.

 ## Toolchain